stephencme/create-mcp-ts/packages/mcp-ts-template-default/README.md

 ## Troubleshooting

-See the [Troubleshooting](https://github.com/stephencme/mcp-init#troubleshooting-your-mcp-server) section in the `mcp-init` README for common issues.
+See the [Troubleshooting](https://github.com/stephencme/create-mcp-ts#troubleshooting-your-mcp-server) section in the `create-mcp-ts` README for common issues.

 ## Learn more

 - **Model Context Protocol (MCP)**: Learn more about the protocol at [modelcontextprotocol.io](https://modelcontextprotocol.io/).
-- **mcp-init**: Check out the tool that created this template [here](https://github.com/stephencme/mcp-init).
+- **create-mcp-ts**: Check out the tool that created this template [here](https://github.com/stephencme/create-mcp-ts).
 - **TypeScript**: Learn more about TypeScript [here](https://www.typescriptlang.org/).